Nancy Pelosi rips Trump's State of the Union address, sparking huge reactions

 House Speaker Nancy Pelosi, D-Calif., apparently did not enjoy President Trump's State of the Union address, tearing her printed copy of the speech immediately as the president wrapped up his remarks Tuesday night.

 When Fox News asked her afterwards why she did it, she responded: "Because it was the courteous thing to do considering the alternatives."
+She added: "I tore it up.
+I was trying to find one page with truth on it.
+I couldn't."

 On the heels of an impeachment trial, which is excepted to end in an acquittal in the Senate on Wednesday, tension was palpable between Pelosi and Trump.
 The president apparently "snubbed" the speaker when she tried to shake his hand as he handed printed copies of his address to her and to Vice President Mike Pence.